How to Resolve NET::ERR_SSL_PROTOCOL_ERROR in Chrome?

 7. Remove your System Hosts File

-The hosts file in your PC can be used to block or redirect hostnames on your PC.
-Hence, if the host that you are struggling to connect to is blocked in it, you can delete the hosts file to fix ERR_SSL_PROTOCOL_ERROR.
+The host file in your PC can block or redirect hostnames on your PC.
+Hence, if the host that you are struggling to connect to is blocked in it, you can delete the host file to fix ERR_SSL_PROTOCOL_ERROR.

 Here is how you can remove the system hosts file.